 Research Models and Services (RMS).
 Charles River has been supplying research models to the drug development industry since 1947.
-With approximately 150 different strains, we continue to maintain our position as the global leader in the production and sale of the most widely used rodent research model strains, principally genetically and virally defined purpose-bred rats and mice.
-We also provide a variety of related services that are designed to assist our customers in supporting the use of research models in drug development.
-With multiple facilities located on three continents (North America, Europe and Asia (Japan), we maintain production centers, including a total of approximately 180 barrier rooms or isolator facilities, strategically located near our customers.
-In 2009, RMS accounted for 55% of our total net sales and approximately 45% of our employees, including approximately 130 science professionals with advanced scientific degrees.
+With approximately 150 different strains, we continue to maintain our position as the global leader in the production and sale of the most widely used rodent research model strains, principally genetically and microbiologically defined purpose-bred rats and mice.
+We also provide a variety of related services that are designed to assist our customers in supporting the use of research models in drug discovery and development.
+With multiple facilities located on three continents (North America, Europe and Asia), we maintain production centers, including a total of approximately 185 barrier rooms or isolator facilities, strategically located near our customers.
+In 2010, RMS accounted for 58.8% of our total net sales from continuing operations and approximately 47.5% of our employees including approximately 116 science professionals with advanced scientific degrees.